RaphaelIT7/gmod-holylib/README.md

 Sends the given code to the client to be executed.
 Returns `true` on success.

 NOTE: This function was readded back experimentally.
 It wasn't tested yet.
+It's still broken but doesn't crash

 #### HLTVClient:FireEvent(IGameEvent event)
 Fires/sends the gameevent to this specific client.